omegadesigner/Custom-Portfolio/README.md

 ## MVP

-_The **Custom Portfolio** MVP Is a working portfolio starter set that will allow a user to login to add projects and skills, as well as update their contact information and view messages left by visitors._
+_The **Custom Portfolio** MVP Is a working portfolio starter set that will allow a user to login to add projects and skills, as well as update their contact information._

 <br>